vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 The month, mostly in Sanskrit ; the day, by its ordinal number, e.g., No. 11, which means in the year 111 on the 15th day of the month of Śrāvaņa.

 The months are all in Sanskrit, except in No. 6, in which the month is in Greek (Panemos= Āsādha).
-No. 6 alone of this group contains the rather mysterious phrase 'Etaye purvaye' which means, 'before these'.
+No. 6 alone of this group contains the rather mysterious phrase 'Etaye pūrvaye' which means, 'before these'.
 This phrase, the meaning of which is not clear, occurs in Kuṣāna (Group B) and even in Gupta inscriptions.

 This method of dating is quite different from that of the contemporary Indian dynasts, viz., the Satavahanas, which mentioned regnal years, the season, the pakṣa, and then probably the old tithi or the lunar day.
 But it agrees with the method followed in contemporary Parthia, which mentions the year usually in the Seleucidean era, rarely in the Arsacid era, the name of the month in Greek, and the ordinal number of the day, which ranges from 1 to 30 (see Debevoise, 1938).
 From No. 10, it appears that whenever Indian months were used they were Purnimanta, following the classical Indian custom.